benjamin-wilkins/treasure-in-hiding/ch-5.md

 "You need to stop arguing now," said Elsie.
 "It's 4 o'clock already!"

-"Yes, it really is," said Rose.
+"Yes, it really is!" said Rose.
 "We need to get back to camp!"

 "Goodbye!
 Goodbye!
 Goodbye!" came the children's voices.